 Where do soulmates come from?
-Or better yet, what is a soulmate?
+Better yet, is the person you're with NOW you're soulmate?

-Memories stored in our unconscious play a big part in falling in love.
-We look for and respond to something that is familiar—even if it was uncomfortable.
-Sometimes, if we had a hard time with a parent (or sibling) we fall for someone like that person who will serve as a surrogate to "get it right this time."
-We assume as a grown up adult who can make our own destiny we can repair that hurt that happened when we were young—and we often choose someone to make it possible.
+Sometimes, if we had a hard time with a parent or sibling when we were young, we grow up and fall for someone like that person.
+That new partner serves as a surrogate to "get it right this time."
+We assume, as a grown adult who can make our own destiny, that we can repair the hurt that happened when we were young—and we often choose someone in our present to make that possible.

-If you want to have a soulmate it is easier if you behave in the way you want a soulmate to behave toward you.
-Find out about the things he or she felt hurt about as a young person.
+If you want to have a soulmate it's easier to act in the way you want a soulmate to behave toward you.
+Find out about the things that hurt him or her as a young person.
 Find ways to empathize and comfort those hurt places.

 You could say, "Soulmates are made."
 They do not appear magically across a crowded room.
 Look for ways to make your mate a soulmate, and become one yourself.